HelloSunilSaini/go_grpc_assignment/README.md

 $ # change in scripts/client_app_test.sh:4
 $ # export USER_IDS='1,2,3,4,5,6,7,8,9,10'
 $ # for test with diffrent users
+$ # for test client you must have go installed
 $ make testclient
 ```